Easy to Use Garage Floor Paint

 Sealing of the Garage Floor Coating with Polyurethane

 Garage floor paint resin is largely resistant to scratches.
 But, harp objects, such as a stone under the shoe, can cause unwanted scratches.
 For absolute protection against scratches, apply a final layer of polyurethane resin to the garage floor coating.
-Unlike the epoxy resin, the polyurethane resin is scratch resistant.
+Unlike epoxy resin, polyurethane resin is scratch resistant.
 The polyurethane resin thus serves as a topcoat.
 Apply the polyurethane resin in a thin layer like the primer and allow it to cure for about 24 hours.
 After curing, you can immediately walk on your perfect garage floor paint and apply heavy weight on it such as a car after 3 days.